Make a difference

 Where do you want to go?

 We will customize a trip for your high school or even a particular class.
-Most of our high school trips are destined for Guatemala, Peru, Cambodia, Kenya or Rwanda.
+Most of our high school trips are destined for Guatemala, Peru, Cambodia or Kenya.
 Check out our destinations for information about these countries, then talk to us.

 For parents and guardians